mitmath/18335/README.md

 Explained connection of Clenshaw-Curtis quadrature and cosine series to Chebyshev polynomials.
 This leads into the general topic of Chebyshev approximation, and how we can approximate any smooth function on a finite interval by a polynomial with exponential accuracy (in the degree of the polynomial) as long as we interpolate via Chebyshev points.

 Using Chebyshev approximation, explained how lots of problems can be solved by first approximating a nasty function via a polynomial, at which point one can just use easy methods for polynomials.
-Showed examples of root finding, minimization, integration, and solving ODEs via the [ApproxFun](https://github.com/ApproxFun/ApproxFun.jl) package for Julia, which implements a modern version of these ideas (following in the tracks of the pioneering [chebfun](http://www.chebfun.org/) package for Matlab).
+Showed examples of root finding, minimization, and integration via the [ApproxFun](https://github.com/ApproxFun/ApproxFun.jl) package for Julia, which implements a modern version of these ideas (following in the tracks of the pioneering [chebfun](http://www.chebfun.org/) package for Matlab).

-Mentioned integration with weight functions: I = ∫w(x)f(x)dx ≈ Iₙ = ∑wᵢf(xᵢ).
-Even if the "weight" w(x) is "nasty" (discontinuous, singular, highly oscillatory…), we can do some (possibly expensive) precomputations of wᵢ and xᵢ *once* and re-use them for integrating many "nice" (smooth) functions f(x) with only a few quadrature points.

 **Further reading**: Lloyd N. Trefethen, "[Is Gauss quadrature better than Clenshaw-Curtis?](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.157.4174)," _SIAM Review_ **50** (1), 67-87 (2008).
 Pedro Gonnet, [A review of error estimation in adaptive quadrature](http://dl.acm.org/citation.cfm?id=2333117), _ACM Computing Surveys_ **44**, article 22 (2012).
 [Chebyshev polynomials on Wikipedia](http://en.wikipedia.org/wiki/Chebyshev_polynomials), free book online [Chebyshev and Fourier Spectral Methods](http://www-personal.umich.edu/~jpboyd/BOOK_Spectral2000.html) by John P. Boyd, the [chebfun package](http://www2.maths.ox.ac.uk/chebfun/) for Matlab by Trefethen et al., and the lecture notes from [Numerical Complex Analysis by Sheehan Olver](http://www.maths.usyd.edu.au/u/olver/teaching/NCA/).